 "philosophy".
 He seems to have written only one work (On Nature?),

 which apparently consisted of series of epigrammatic remarks.
-The book
+The book, a papyrus roll,

 was deposited in the Temple of Artemis in Ephesus.
 Although

-Heraclitus' book is lost, about 120 short fragments have survived in
+Heraclitus' work is lost, about 120 short fragments have survived in

 the texts of later authors, who quoted him, often in order to scorn his